Edge Hall Road

 The Edge Hall Road Community Stadium is a multi-sport stadium, located in Orrell, Greater Manchester.
-From 2024, it will be the home of football club, Wigan Athletic Women and rugby league side, Wigan Warriors Women.
+It is currently the home of football club, Wigan Athletic Women and rugby league side, Wigan Warriors Women.
 Originally built as the permanent ground of the local Orrell rugby union team in 1950, the club departed the stadium in 2007, with the development team of Wigan Warriors beginning to use the ground that same year.

 History

 1950–2007: Orrell senior team

 Edge Hall Road became the permanent residence of Orrell R.U.F.C. in 1950, replacing several locations previously used by the club, including Kitt Green and Abbey Lakes, both areas within Orrell.

 Orrell RUFC were once a successful rugby union team, but the advent of professionalism saw them struggle to return to the Guinness Premiership following their relegation in 1997.